Sohaib90/Sohaib90/README.md

 🔭 I’m currently working as a Software Engineer at Accenture, building software solutions for automated guided vehicles.
    Currently designing a fleet management system for AGVs

+🔭 Interested in learning game development and game AI (currently learning 3D graphics programming using SDL and C)

 📫 How to reach me: sohaib.arshid101@gmail.com